alexandrosb88/GeoInvestigator/README.md

 <summary>Defining the search territory</summary>
 <br />

-Firstly, the user defines the extreme points of the area to be searched.
+Firstly, the user defines the extreme points of the broad area in which the search will be conducted.
 This is achieved by noting down the coordinates of the nothernmost, southernmost, easternmost and westernmost points.

 ![coordinates](resource_files/set_coordinates.png)